SinisterSpatula/Gpi2/README.md

 # Switch the D-pad mode of the Gpi case:

 The Gpi has a hidden option to change the D-PAD mode.
 To switch to direct input mode, press SELECT+DPAD LEFT for 5 seconds.
 You will know it worked when the LED flashes.
-These controller mappings are configured for d-pad “direct input” mode, so if you find that the d-pad is not working, try switching to this mode as instructed above.
 If you need to revert back to facotry D-pad mode: To switch to hat mode (factory) press SELECT+DPAD UP for 5 seconds.
+It does not matter which mode your d-pad is in for these mappings, they work with both modes now.

 # Finish Up install